hagbard/the-flogger-manual/docs/testing.md

 > "*When you are up to your ass in alligators, it's hard to remember that you started
 > out to drain the swamp*" -- Robert Anton Wilson

-Good logging hygiene and good logs testing hygiene go hand in hand.
+Good logging hygiene and good logs testing go hand in hand.
 Software engineers need to be encouraged to write good debug logs, but they also need to be able to write and maintain tests for them.
-Without both an easy-to-use logging API, combined with an easy-to-use logs testing API, logs testing is likely to be an afterthought during development.
+Without both an easy-to-use logging API, combined with an easy-to-use logs testing API, logs testing is likely to end up an afterthought during development.

 ### What's different about logs testing?

-Unlike most other programming statements, log statements never return a value which can be checked and are expected not to cause any observable state changes within the program.
+Unlike most other programming statements, log statements never return a value which can be checked, and they are expected not to cause any observable state changes within the program.
 In an ideal system, a log statement would never affect, or be affected by the surrounding code, whether enabled or not.
 This means that many of the normal approaches to unit testing, such as asserting expected values or using test-doubles don't apply well to logs testing.

 Another important difference is that in many systems, the majority of log statements are disabled by default (i.e. "fine" logging).
 This means that in normal unit tests there isn't even implicit